 Table 4 shows different inequality measures.
 Unless otherwise ('per capita') indicated, we have used indices computed on the basis of equalised income or expenditure.
-P90/P10 stands for the ratio of percentile 90 and 10 of the relevant parameter, GE(-1) and GE(2) are the values of the Generalised Entropy inequality index at parameters -1 and 2.13 GE(2) is half of the square of the coefficient of variation.
+P90/P10 stands for the ratio of percentile 90 and 10 of the relevant parameter, GE(-1) and GE(2) are the values of the Generalised Entropy inequality index at parameters -1 and 2.12 GE(2) is half of the square of the coefficient of variation.
 The GE(2) is relatively sensitive to differences appearing at the top of the distribution under investigation, and GE(-1) to those appearing at the bottom of the same, while the Gini coefficient is sensitive primarily around the mode of the distribution.
-In the case of some inequality measures we present bias corrected confidence intervals on 95% significance level obtained by bootstrapping.14 expenditure.
-13 On the Generalised Entropy index, and its use in decomposition by factors and population groups, see e.g. Shorrocks (1982-1984) Jenkins (1995)
+In the case of some inequality measures we present bias corrected confidence intervals on 95% significance level obtained by bootstrapping.13

-11 E.g. Galasi (1998), Heinrich (1999), Milanovic (1999), Pudney (1994), Spéder (1998), Redmond and Kattuman (2001).
-12 The income of the household is divided by a size-equivalent, in this particular case by S^{0,73} where S stands for the
+10 E.g. Galasi (1998), Heinrich (1999), Milanovic (1999), Pudney (1994), Spéder (1998), Redmond and Kattuman (2001).

-12 The income of the household is divided by a size-equivalent, in this particular case by $S^{0,73}$ where S stands for the household size.
-In what follows, we are going to apply the same solution when referring to equalised income or equalised
+The income of the household is divided by a size-equivalent, in this particular case by S^{0.73} where S stands for the household size.
+In what follows, we are going to apply the same solution when referring to equalised income or equalised expenditure.

+On the Generalised Entropy index, and its use in decomposition by factors and population groups, see e.g. Shorrocks (1982, 1984), Jenkins (1995).

-^{(1982, 1984),} Jenkins (1995).
-14 On the bootstrap method see e.g. Efron and Tibshirani (1993).
+13 On the bootstrap method see e.g. Efron-Tibshirani (1993).